 15 Wonderful Uses for Witch Hazel

 I discovered witch hazel in college.
 I was not exactly the owner of the clearest skin in Britain, and dabbing a little witch hazel extract on my blemished skin stopped me enduring a mountain of abuse.
 But there are way more uses for this shrub than clearing up spotty skin.
-(See also: The Avocado Face Mask and Other Natural Beauty Experiments)
+(See also: 5 Best Acne Treatments)

 To get slightly technical for a moment, witch hazel is (according to Wikipedia):